Sierra Mágina, Protected mountain range in Jaén Province, Spain

 The medieval fortifications scattered across the slopes tell the story of how these mountains once separated powerful kingdoms.
 Visitors can still see these structures as markers of how communities used the landscape to define boundaries between different worlds.

-Sturdy footwear is essential for exploring trails that cross limestone terrain and steep slopes.
-The visitor center at Castillo de Jodar provides maps and information about marked paths suitable for different fitness levels.
+Sturdy footwear is necessary for trails that cross limestone rock and steep slopes throughout the range.
+The visitor center at Castillo de Jodar provides maps and details about marked routes for different levels of fitness.

 The community of curious travelers